Yonghyunkkk/Yonghyunkkk.github.io/_posts/cs/algorithm/2023-11-09-process-abstraction.md

 *Signals* also known as <span style="font-weight: bold; color: orange;">software interrupt</span> is used to notify a process that some event has occured.

 1. **Synchronous Signal:** Triggered by current running process.
      - Illegal memory access, division by zero
-2. **Asynchronous Signal:** Trigeered by external events.
+2. **Asynchronous Signal:** Triggered by external events.
      - Timer interrupt, parent process killing the child process

 A *process* can decide whether to **catch**, **ignore**, and **mask** a signal.